ODonoghueLab/Minardo-Model/ge.md

-# Demonstration on Gene Expression dataset
+# Demonstration on a gene expression dataset

 In this document, we demonstrate how our package can be utilised to order gene expression clusters.